Ted Fujita: Contributions to meteorology

 Fujita is recognized as the discoverer of downbursts and microbursts and also developed the Fujita scale, which differentiates tornado intensity and links tornado damage with wind speed.

 Fujita's best-known contributions were in tornado research; he was often called "Mr. Tornado" by his associates and by the media.
 Fujita was a pioneer in the development of tornado overflight and damage survey techniques, which he used to study and map the paths of the tornado that hit Lubbock, Texas on May 11, 1970.
 He established the value of photometric analysis of tornado pictures and films to establish wind speeds at various heights at the surface of tornado vortices.
 Fujita was also the first to widely study the meteorological phenomenon of the downburst, which can pose serious danger to aircraft.
 As a result of his work, in particular on Project NIMROD, pilot training worldwide routinely uses techniques he pioneered to provide instruction to students.

 Fujita was also largely involved in developing the concept of multiple vortex tornadoes, which feature multiple small funnels (suction vortices) rotating within a larger parent cloud.
 His work established that, far from being rare events as was previously believed, most powerful tornadoes were composed of multiple vortices.
 He also advanced the concept of mini-swirls in intensifying tropical cyclones.
 Ted Fujita also published a model to relate pressure and wind in tropical cyclones.
-He was notable as he was the first to modify the exponent in the most common template.
+He was the first to modify the exponent in the most common template.